wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

 To use devices for longer, a change in business models as well as consumer attitudes is needed.
 This requires raising awareness and education but also providing incentives for behavioural change.
 And to support devices for a long time, an infrastructure for repair and maintenance is needed, with long-term availability of parts, open repair manuals and training.
 To make all this happen, economic incentives and policies will be needed (e.g. taxation, regulation).
 Therefore we need to convince key decision makers in society, politics and business.

-Imagine that we can extend the useful life of our devices and even increase their capabilities, purely through better computing science.
+Imagine that we can extend the useful life of our devices and even increase their capabilities, purely by improving the software.
 With every improvement, the computational capacity will in effect increase without any increase in energy consumption.
 Meanwhile, we will develop the technologies for the next generation of devices, designed for energy efficiency as well as long life.
 Every subsequent cycle will last longer, until finally the world will have computing resources that last forever and hardly use any energy.

 <figure>
 <img src="{{ site.url }}/images/towards-zero-carbon-computing.png" alt="A graph with four trends: emissions from production, emissions in total, performance and emissions/performance."